sophiaremington/sophiaremington/README.md

 <hr>

 ## Welcome to My Portfolio
-Hi, I'm Sophia Remington, a Business Information & Analytics and Mathematics student at the University of Denver, pursuing my Master’s in Business Analytics at UT Austin.
+Hi, I'm Sophia Remington, a recent grad from the University of Denver earning B.S. in Business Information & Analytics and Mathematics.
+I am currently pursuing my Master’s in Business Analytics at UT Austin.
 I’m passionate about data science, analytics, and problem-solving, with experience in forecasting, data visualization, and machine learning.

 ### About Me
 - People Analytics Intern at Genesys – Built a forecasted attrition dashboard to analyze employee retention trends.